 In the event Messrs.
-Rady, Barton or Wyll's employment is terminated by reason of his termination by the Company without cause (as defined in the restated employment agreement) or his resignation for good reason (as defined in the restated employment agreement) prior to the end of the performance period and prior to a change in control, he shall vest in (a) the "maximum" number of shares granted to him, less any shares previously vested or forfeited under the award pursuant to its terms, multiplied by (b) 50%, on the date of termination.
+Rady, Barton or Wyll's employment is terminated by reason of his termination by the Company without cause (as defined in the restated employment agreement) or his resignation for good reason (as defined in the restated employment agreement) prior to the end of the performance period and prior to a change in control, he shall vest in the "maximum" number of shares granted to him, less any shares previously vested or forfeited under the award pursuant to its terms.
 Mr. Gammieri is not currently entitled to accelerated vesting upon termination of employment prior to a change of control, other than by reason of death or disability, as described below.

-In the event of a change in control, the named executive officer shall remain eligible to vest in the "maximum" number of shares granted to him, less any shares previously vested or forfeited under the award pursuant to its terms, in equal installments on the measurement date(s) following the change in control, subject to accelerated vesting of such shares in the event of his termination of employment by reason of death, disability, or, for Messrs.
+In the event of a change in control, the named executive officer shall remain eligible to vest in the "maximum" number of shares granted to him (with respect to any performance period that has not yet been completed), less any shares previously vested or forfeited under the award pursuant to its terms, in equal installments on the measurement date(s) following the change in control, subject to accelerated vesting of such shares in the event of his termination of employment by reason of death, disability, or, for Messrs.
 Rady, Barton or Wyll, termination by the Company without cause or resignation for good reason after the date of such change in control.